snowy peaks of the New Zealand Southern Alps - shot at dusk

 In winter the lakeside town of Queenstown quietens down considerably.
 But it still offers the best base in New Zealand for anyone in search of resort-town buzz.
 It’s also flanked by two popular ski fields – Coronet Peak and The Remarkables, and is within easy day-tripping distance of several more, near Lake Wanaka.

 Coronet Peak is the closer of the two local fields – and its sealed access road is a boon whenever there’s a blizzard blowing.
-It also has NZ’s most extensive snow-making, and no wonder – because its relatively low elevation and relatively dry climate (it averages 2.1m of snow a season) means the cover can be variable.
-“Concrete Park” is the local nickname, although in truth the grassy slopes on which its set don’t need much of a base to be skiable.
+It also has NZ’s most extensive snow-making, and no wonder – because its relatively low elevation (1,187m-1,649m) and relatively dry climate (it averages 2.1m of snow a season) means the cover can be variable.
+“Concrete Park” is the local nickname, although in truth the grassy slopes on which it’s set don’t need much of a base to be skiable.
 The resort’s strongest suit is its steady, fall-line, intermediate-level pistes.
-But if you ski it when the snow’s cold and soft, you’ll also enjoy some great entry-level off-piste too.
+But if you ski it when the snow’s cold and soft, you’ll also enjoy some great entry-level off-piste, too.

-For seasoned skiers, The Remarkables is more interesting – thanks to its three terrain parks and some steep and exciting hike-to terrain beyond the resort boundaries.
+For seasoned skiers, The Remarkables is more interesting thanks to its three terrain parks and some steep and exciting hike-to terrain beyond the resort boundaries.
 It’s also a well-worn departure point for ski-touring.
 Average snowfall is higher here than Coronet Peak at 3.7m, although that’s not a lot compared to the snowiest resorts of the Alps and North America.

 Best for: infrastructure, nightlife, intermediate pistes, night-skiing.